mattiasve/LINMA2710-Scientific-Computing/README.md

 # LINMA2710 - Scientific Computing
-## Howework for the 2022-2023 class
+## Homework for the 2022-2023 class

 ### Homework topics :
-1. Implementation for sparse vectors and sparse matrices in a Com- pressed Sparse Column format (CSC)
+1. Implementation for sparse vectors and sparse matrices in a Compressed Sparse Column format (CSC)
-2. tbd
+2. Finite volume solver for the diffusion proble
 3. tdb

 -